riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 ### [1.1](#QCSG)   The New Age of Computing

 Gordon Moore made an observation that the number of transistors in an integrated circuit doubles every 2 years, known as _Moore's Law_.
 There are only two ways to increase the number of transistors: make them smaller, or make the chip larger.
 So far we have continued to choose the first option, finding new methods to make the transistors smaller and smaller each year to follow this pattern.
 However, scientists can't continue to make them smaller forever.
-After all, we are bounded by the limits of physics of our universe.
+After all, we are bounded by the physical limits of our universe.
 The size of transistors can't breach the atomic barrier, becoming smaller than atoms.
 It is unclear when our computers will begin to diverge from Moore's Law.

 Luckily, the end of Moore's Law does not mean the end of improvement for computers.
 There are certainly other methods to give computers more memory, make them faster, and improve power consumption.
 Once such method is the use of specialized hardware.
-Rather than doing every single operation on the _Central Processing Unit (CPU)_, computers can delegate specific tasks to other hardware which are designed to be efficient at one job.
+Rather than doing every single operation on the _Central Processing Unit (CPU)_, computers can delegate specific tasks to other hardware which are designed to be efficient at certain types of jobs.
 One common example is the _Graphics Processing Unit (GPU)_, which is a separate device used to handle massively parallel programs.
-The architecture and style of programming for GPUs is different for GPUs than CPUs.
+The architecture and style of programming for GPUs is different than CPUs.
 There are some problems that run incredibly fast on a GPU, however some problems actually run slower.

-Every algorithm has a _time complexity_, a formula describing how long the algorithm takes to run based off the size of the input.
+Every algorithm has a _time complexity_, a formula describing how long the algorithm takes to run based on the size of the input.
 If we built new hardware which could significantly lower the time complexity for certain problems, it would signal a new age for computers.
 Introducing _quantum computers_: computers which run off of different principals than classical computers, derived from the laws of quantum mechanics.

 <center><i>Do scientists just put the word 'quantum' in front of everything?</i></center>

 To answer your question: pretty much.
 Formally, the word _quantum_, and its plural _quanta_, can be used to describe any discrete chunk of something.
 In science, especially physics and chemistry, quantum is used to describe the study of very small particles: atoms, electrons, quarks, photons, etc. A quantum computer is any machine which uses a series of transformations, based off of quantum physics, to manipulate data into a desired result.
-These quantum computers are significantly different from classical computers.
+These quantum computers are significantly different than classical computers.
 The methods of storing, transforming, and reading quantum data is unintuitive from a classical computer's perspective.

 Researchers have shown that some problems such as integer factoring and searching unsorted data can be implemented more efficiently on a quantum computer than a classical one.
 Using a _Quantum Processing Unit (QPU)_, a CPU could send it specific jobs which are solved much faster on a quantum computer.
 There are many issues plaguing current quantum computers which make them difficult to offer to the general public, but the future of quantum computing looks very bright and there is still much to be discovered.